-Her combination of the distorted electric guitar along with gospel lyrics led her to be known as the “Godmother of Rock and Roll.”
-She single-handedly brought spiritual music into the mainstream with her 1939 hit “This Train”.
+Her combination of the distorted electric guitar and gospel lyrics made her known as the “Godmother of Rock and Roll.”
+She single-handedly brought spiritual music into the mainstream with her 1939 hit “This Train.”

 She released “Strange Things Happening Every Day” in 1944.
-Some consider it to be the first rock and roll record, and a year later it became the first gospel song to make it into the top 10 of Billboard’s Harlem Hit Parade.
+Some consider it the first rock and roll record, and a year later, it became the first gospel song to make it into the top 10 of Billboard’s Harlem Hit Parade.

 4.4.
 Ike Turner